ryooopan/homepage/research.md

 #### Research Papers

-"Network Thresholds and Multiple Equilibria in the Diffusion of Content-based Platforms.", 2014, WINE (Conference on Web and Internet Economics) at Beijing, China
+1. "Network Thresholds and Multiple Equilibria in the Diffusion of Content-based Platforms.", 2014, WINE (Conference on Web and Internet Economics) at Beijing, China. [[abstract](/wine2014-abstract.pdf)] [[paper](/wine2014-full.pdf)]

-"Diffusion Process and Take-off Conditions of the Online Platform", 2013, Microeconomic Policy Workshop at University of Tokyo.
+2. "Diffusion Process and Take-off Conditions of the Online Platform", 2013, Microeconomic Policy Workshop at University of Tokyo. [[slide](/miro-workshop.pdf)]

-"Diffusion Process and Community Design", 2012, AMTW (Advanced Microeconomic Theory Workshop) at Osaka University.
+3. "Diffusion Process and Community Design", 2012, AMTW (Advanced Microeconomic Theory Workshop) at Osaka University. [[slide](/amtw-2012.pdf)]

-"Educational Economics about Mechanism of the Income Gap Expansion and Human Capital Investment", 2011, Social Science Research, Vol. 63, No. 1 (in Japanese)
+4. "Educational Economics about Mechanism of the Income Gap Expansion and Human Capi   tal Investment", 2011, Social Science Research, Vol. 63, No. 1 (in Japanese). [[paper](/social-science-2011.pdf)]

-===
+---

 #### Working Papers

-"Incentive Structure on Open Source Software Community: Case Study of GitHub", 2014, Working Paper.
+"Incentive Structure on Open Source Software Community: Case Study of GitHub", 2014, Working Paper. [[paper](/working-paper.pdf)]

-===
+---

 #### Awards and Honors